jealouscloud/html-compose/doc/ideas/04_attrs.md

 is_error = False

 # keyword arg syntax (preferred)
-# note that attrs that conflict with python keywords
+# note that attrs that conflict with Python keywords
 # have an underscore_ appended.
 This was chosen so autocomplete still works.

 div(class_="flex")